-Professor Eizaburo Ueno lived in the Shibuya neighborhood of Tokyo and taught at the city’s Imperial University during the early 1920s.
-He followed the same routine every day: in the morning he would walk to the Shibuya Station with his akita Hachiko and take the train to work.
-After he had finished the day’s classes, he would take the train back and return to the station at 3 PM on the dot, when Hachiko would be waiting to accompany him on the walk home.
+In 1924, professor Hidesaburo Ueno, who taught in the agriculture department at the Tokyo Imperial University, acquired the pet and brought him to live in the Shibuya neighborhood of Tokyo with him.
+The pair followed the same routine every day: in the morning he would walk to the Shibuya Station with his Akita Hachiko and take the train to work.
+After he had finished the day’s classes, he would take the train back and return to the station at 3 p.m. on the dot, when Hachiko would be waiting to accompany him on the walk home.

-Master and pet kept this schedule religiously until one sad day in 1925, Professor Ueno suffered a sudden stroke while teaching and passed away.
+Master and pet kept this schedule religiously until one sad day in May 1925, Professor Ueno suffered a sudden brain hemorrhage while teaching and passed away.
 Hachiko showed up at 3 p.m. as usual, but his beloved owner never got off the train.

 Hachiko was at Shibuya Station the next day at 3 p.m., then the day after, and the day after that.
-Soon, the lone dog began to draw the attention of other commuters, who would stop to pet and feed him.
+Soon, the lone dog began to draw the attention of other commuters.
+Sure, station workers were at first not their friendliest selves with the dog, but, over time, people would stop to pet and feed him.
 Even the station employees would bring treats for the loyal canine and sometimes sit and keep him company.
 The days turned into weeks, then months, then years, and still Hachiko returned each day to wait.